CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * after a few seconds, you can input the username and password (service-specific) and access the server.

 !!!
 Note
-    Also when using RStudio, you need to save your data in **Shared-directory** if your colleagues need to work on the same files.
+    Only file saved in shared-directory or external volume are accessible to other project memebers using RSudio.

 [![Desktop-rstudio](images/desktop/desktop-rstudio.png)](images/desktop/desktop-rstudio.png)

 ## Accessing encrypted sensitive data within SD Desktop

-As the virtual Desktop is isolated from the internet, the only way to access data for analysis is by utilizing a specific application called _Data Gateway_.
+As the virtual desktop is isolated from the internet, the only way to access data for analysis is by utilizing a specific application called _Data Gateway_.

-This application will allow you to access encrypted data stored in SD Connect or a specific dataset for which you have been granted access via SD Apply for re-use.
+This application will allow you to establish a secure connection with two other Sensitive Data Service components and:
+Access and analyse encrypted files directly uploaded via SD Connect by any of the project members;
+  Reuse published data under controlled access via the Sensitive Data  (SD) Apply service.

-Encrypted files will be **visible in read-only mode (similarly to opening a pdf file or streaming a YouTube video)**.
-This solution allows you to process large amounts of data without storing any copy on your virtual Desktop.
+Encrypted files are visible in read-only mode (similar to opening a pdf file or streaming a YouTube video).
+This solution allows you to process large amounts of data without storing additional copies on your virtual desktop.

 !!!
 Note
-    In SD Desktop, you can access only files encrypted with the Sensitive Data Services encryption key or using SD Connect.
-If you try to access unencrypted data or files encrypted only with your public encryption key, this will result in an error.
-If you experience any problem with Desktops launched before March 2022, don't hesitate to contact us at servicedesk@csc.fi (subject: sensitive data).
+    In SD Desktop, you can access only encrypted files.
+Trying to access unencrypted data or files encrypted only with your public encryption key will result in an error.

 ### Accessing encrypted data stored in SD Connect using Data Gateway

 <iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/7iGQ7gWb-Pk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Once you sign in to your virtual Desktop, you can access encrypted data stored in SD Connect by following these steps:
+You can access encrypted data stored in SD Connect by following these steps:

-* Open **Data Gateway** (you can find the application on your Desktop);
+1. Open _Data Gateway_ (you can find the application on your desktop);

-* select SD Connect;
+2.Select _SD Connect_;

-* add your **CSC credentials** (username and password.
+3.Add your CSC credentials (username and password.
 Note: we disabled the copy/paste options for security reasons; thus, you need to type in your password);

-* **Click on Login** and next click on **Continue**;
+4.Click on _Login_ and next click on _Continue_;

-* In the new window, at the end of the page, click on **create Data Gateway**.
-The application will create a new folder called **Projects** accessible from your Desktop or programmatically the terminal.
-Next, click on **Open folder**.
+5.In the new window, under _ Create secure access_ click on  _Create_.
+The application will create a secure connection with SD Connect, and a new folder called _Projects_  will be accessible from your desktop or programmatically from the terminal.
+Next, click on _Open folder_.

  [![Data-gateway1](images/desktop/desktop-gateway-part1.png)](images/desktop/desktop-gateway-part1.png)

-*   If the files have been encrypted using SD Connect or the **sensitive data public encryption key**, you will be able to access their content in read-only mode.
+You can directly access all the files stored in SD Connect in read-only mode from the project folder.
+The application will automatically decrypt them.
 The current streaming speed can be up to 50 MB/s.

 !!!
 Note
-    The Projects folder is **available only when the Data Gateway application is open**.
-If you sign out from the application, you will not access the data stored in other Sensitive Data services unless you previously made a full copy of it inside your Desktop.
+    The Projects folder is available only when the Data Gateway application is open.
+If you sign out from the application, you can only access the data stored in other Sensitive Data services if you make a full copy of it on your virtual desktop.
 Thus, Data Gateway needs to be open during data processing in streaming mode.

  [![Data-gateway2](images/desktop/desktop-gateway-part2.png)](images/desktop/desktop-gateway-part2.png)

-### Importing data inside the Desktop
+### Importing data inside the desktop

-**If you need to edit the files/data**:
+If during the analysis phase you need to edit or annotate files:

- * access the files of interest in the Project folder **using Data Gateway**;
+ * Access the files of interest in the Project folder using Data Gateway;

- *  select the files from the Project folder, make a **copy** and save it in the virtual Desktop **home directory** (the files will be visible only from your browser) or in the **shared folder** (in this case, the files will be accessible also by all the CSC project members).
+ * Select the files from the Project folder, make a **copy** and save it in the virtual Desktop **home directory** (the files will be visible only from your browser) or in the **shared folder** (in this case, the files will be accessible also by all the CSC project members).

 The files have been decrypted during the copy/paste process and are available for analysis or editing.